ORLADEYO- berotralstat hydrochloride capsule ORLADEYO- berotralstat hydrochloride pellet

 • 14 CLINICAL STUDIES

-The efficacy of ORLADEYO for the prevention of angioedema attacks in patients 12 years of age and older with Type I or II HAE was demonstrated in Part 1 of a multicenter, randomized, double-blind, placebo-controlled, parallel-group study (Trial 1).
+The efficacy of ORLADEYO for the prevention of angioedema attacks in adult and pediatric patients 12 years of age and older with Type I or II HAE was demonstrated in Part 1 of a multicenter, randomized, double-blind, placebo-controlled, parallel-group trial (Trial 1 [NCT3485911]).

-The study included 120 adult and adolescent patients who experienced at least two investigator-confirmed attacks within the first 8 weeks of the run-in period and took at least one dose of study treatment.
-Patients were randomized into 1 of 3 parallel treatment arms, stratified by baseline attack rate, in a 1:1:1 ratio (berotralstat 110 mg, berotralstat 150 mg, or placebo by oral administration once daily, with food) for the 24-week treatment period (Part 1).
+The trial included 120 adults and pediatric patients 12 to <18 years of age who experienced at least two investigator-confirmed attacks within the first 8 weeks of the run-in period and took at least one dose of study treatment.
+Patients were randomized into 1 of 3 parallel treatment arms, stratified by baseline attack rate, in a 1:1:1 ratio (ORLADEYO 110 mg, ORLADEYO 150 mg, or placebo by oral administration once daily, with food) for the 24-week treatment period (Part 1).

-Patients discontinued other prophylactic HAE medications prior to entering the study; however, all patients were allowed to use rescue medications for treatment of breakthrough HAE attacks.
+Patients discontinued other prophylactic HAE medications prior to entering the trial; however, all patients were allowed to use rescue medications for treatment of breakthrough HAE attacks.

 A history of laryngeal angioedema attacks was reported in 74% of patients and 75% reported prior use of long-term prophylaxis.
 The median attack rate during the prospective run-in period (baseline attack rate) was 2.9/month.
 Seventy percent of patients enrolled had a baseline attack rate of ≥2 attacks/month.

-Table 2.
-Primary Efficacy Endpoint (Trial 1): Reduction in HAE Attack Rate - ITT Population
+Table 3.
+Primary Efficacy Endpoint (Trial 1): Reduction in HAE Attack Rate - ITT Population (Adult and Pediatric Patients 12 Years of Age and Older)

 OutcomeORLADEYOPlacebo